sandy-bultena/Scheduling_and_allocation/PDF_source_files/HowTo.md

 * If the user is on a lab view, and a block has an _indirect_ conflict, double clicking the block will open the teacher view that contains this block.

 ## _Allocating Teachers To Courses_
-Once all the lab information, streams, courses, teachers, etc have been created (and hopefully saved in a YAML file, one per semester), the user can now assign to teachers to courses, and ensure that the workload distribution meets the college's requirements.
+Once all the lab information, streams, courses, teachers, etc have been created (and hopefully saved in a CSV file, one per semester), the user can now assign to teachers to courses, and ensure that the workload distribution meets the college's requirements.

 > NOTE: The CI calculation depends on the number of students in each course/section.
 Update the student numbers to reflect the most accurate information you can obtain, to ensure that the CI calculations are reasonably accurate.
+>
+> NOTE: If your course has classes and labs, where the student numbers are not the same for all scheduled class times, the CI calculations will be WRONG!

 There are two grids presented on the ```Allocation``` tab.
 One for each semester.
 Teachers are listed in the rows, and courses/sections define the columns.
 Course names are displayed if the mouse hovers over the course number.